Get

 Allergies

-Both environmental and food allergies can cause extreme itching in the genital region.
+Both environmental and food allergies can cause extreme itching of the skin, sometimes including the genital region.
 Your dog may be trying to alleviate some of the itchiness by licking the area.

 When food allergies are the problem, your dog will exhibit this behavior throughout the year.
 But when environmental allergies are at fault, you’ll only notice the excessive licking on a seasonal basis.